Ulrich Doraszelski, Joseph Harrington, Mark Satterthwaite (Work In Progress), Can Collusion Be Sustained Under Demand Uncertainty and Entry and Exit?.

 Juan Escobar and Ulrich Doraszelski (2019), Protocol Invariance and the Timing of Decisions in Dynamic Games, Theoretical Economics, 14 (), pp. 597-646.

-Ulrich Doraszelski, Katja Seim, Michael Sinkinson, Will Peichun Wang (Under Revision), Ownership Concentration and Strategic Supply Reduction.
+Ulrich Doraszelski, Katja Seim, Michael Sinkinson, Will Peichun Wang (Forthcoming), Ownership Concentration and Strategic Supply Reduction.

 Abstract: We explore the sensitivity of the U.S. government's ongoing incentive auction to multi-license ownership by broadcasters.
 We document significant broadcast TV license purchases by private equity firms prior to the auction and perform a prospective analysis of the effect of ownership concentration on auction outcomes.
 We find that multi-license holders are able to raise spectrum acquisition costs by 22% by strategically withholding some of their licenses to increase the price for their remaining licenses.
 A proposed remedy reduces the distortion in payouts to license holders by up to 80%, but lower participation could greatly increase payouts and exacerbate strategic effects.